Sign In / Sign Out

 He is currently the Associate Editor at Journal of International Marketing and European Journal of Marketing.
 He is also on the editorial boards of several journals including Journal of Service Research, International Journal of Advertising, Journal of Business Research, Industrial Marketing Management among others.

 Mary Jo Bitner is the Co-Executive Director of the Center for Services Leadership, Edward M. Carson Chair in Service Marketing, and Professor of Marketing at the W. P. Carey School of Business, Arizona State University (ASU).
 In her more than 25-year career as a professor and researcher, Dr. Bitner has been recognized as one of the pioneers in the field of service marketing and management worldwide.
 At ASU she was a founding faculty member of the Center for Services Leadership and has been a leader in its emergence as a premier university-based center for the study of services marketing and management.
-She also serves currently on the Board of the American Marketing Association (AMA) and is the Editor in Chief of the Journal of Service Research.
+She also served on the Board of the American Marketing Association (AMA) (2011-2014) and as the Editor in Chief of the Journal of Service Research (2013-2017).

-Dr. Bitner is co-author of a leading textbook in services: Services Marketing: Integrating Customer Focus Across the Firm, McGraw-Hill, 6th edition, 2013.
+Dr. Bitner is co-author of a leading textbook in services: Services Marketing: Integrating Customer Focus Across the Firm, McGraw-Hill, 7th edition, 2017.
 The book is used at the undergraduate and graduate levels at universities around the world, and has been translated into more than eight different languages.
-In the middle 1990s, Dr. Bitner led the development of the W. P. Carey MBA marketing and service leadership specialization, a unique full-year focus within the nationally ranked W. P. Carey MBA.
+Dr. Bitner led the development of the W. P. Carey MBA marketing and service leadership specialization, a unique full-year focus within the nationally ranked W. P. Carey MBA.
 Alumni of this ongoing program work in companies worldwide, leading the implementation of service and customer-focused strategies.

 Dr. Bitner's current research is concerned with service infusion strategies in goods-dominant companies and the strategic roles of technology and contact employees in shaping customer experiences in service contexts.
 She has published articles relevant to service marketing and management in the Journal of Marketing, Journal of Service Research, Journal of Marketing Research, Sloan Management Review, Journal of Business Research, Journal of Retailing, Journal of Service Management, Journal of the Academy of Marketing Science, and others.
 She holds a BA in Political Science and MBA and PhD degrees in Marketing, all from the University of Washington, Seattle.